rametta/pratica/README.md

 ```

 #### Result
 Use this when dealing with conditional logic.
-Often a replacment for if statements - or for simplifyinf complex logic trees.
-A Result can either be a `Ok` or an `Err` type.
+Often a replacment for if statements - or for simplifying complex logic trees.
+A Result can either be an `Ok` or an `Err` type.

-Example 1: Name check
+##### Result.map
 ```js
 import { Ok, Err } from 'pratica'